Date and time Sunday, June 19 10:30 to 16:30

-A workshop by Kenji Suda was held to commemorate the special exhibition "Toward Kiyomasa".
+A workshop by Kenji Suda was held to commemorate the special exhibition "To mark Kiyomasa".

-In this workshop, based on the anecdote of the legend of the legend of the Matsue clan, Nyodei Kobayashi (1753-1813), a master craftsman of the Matsue clan, "Gosha Kumasu", an assembling ceremony that Mr. Suda examined the technique.
-It is highly difficult for participants to make.
+This workshop was based on the anecdote of the legend of the legend of Nyodei Kobayashi (1753-1813), a master craftsman of the Matsue clan, "Sakeware that does not leak one drop", and Mr. Suda examined the technique.
+It is difficult for participants to make a "goshakumasu".
 There were many applications, but we limited it to experts such as those who are engaged in woodworking.
 087_01_8023

-In the first lecture, he talked about a basin that was prototyped based on the legend of Nyodei Kobayashi.
+In the first lecture, we talked about a basin that was prototyped based on the legend of Nyodei Kobayashi.
 087_02_8151

 This is a sample of the masu made this time.
 It is a small size of 6cm square and is assembled with inner hozo and small holes.
 087_03_8154

-Next, they gave specific explanations on how to engrave the gestures and tips for production.
+Next, he explained specifically how to carve the gesture and tips for production.
 087_04_8032

-The material of the masu is deer maple from France.
-It is softer than Japanese maple, features a white silky luster and outstanding stability, and is a famous material for its violin back plate.
+The masu is made of Sycamore Maple from France.
+It is softer than Japanese maple, characterized by its white silky luster and outstanding stability, and is famous for its violin backboard.

-Cut 4 side plates and 1 bottom plate from one plate with a saw.
+Cut off 4 side plates and 1 bottom plate from a single plate with a saw.

 087_05_8088

-Next, let's check the details.
+Next, I'm going to cut the shape.
 This time, the participants brought their own tools.
-I'm also worried about each other's tools.
+We also care about each other’s tools.
 087_06_8101

 The inside of the side plate is the biggest difficulty.
-If you don't carve here carefully, you won't be able to make a measure that won't leak any drop.
+If you do not carefully carve here, you will not be able to make a basin that does not leak even one drop.
 087_07_8104

-Demonstration.
+State of the demonstration.
 Everyone is watching the skills of Mr. Suda, who was recognized as a living national treasure at a young age.
-He also showed us a number of creative tools.
+In addition, they showed us a number of devised tools.
 087_08_8113

-Dr. Suda is chatting with a masu in hand.
-A small number of people completed on the day, so I think that they took them home and worked.
-Everyone, have you completed a measure that won't leak any drop?
+Mr. Suda is laughing with the Masu in hand.
+There were a few people who completed it on the day, so I think that they took it home and worked.
+Ladies and gentlemen, have you completed a measure that does not leak a drop?

 087_09_8147

-This time, not only demonstrations, but also woodworkers created works together.
+This time, not only the demonstration, but also the woodworkers made the work together.

 It was a valuable exchange opportunity to see tools.